Travel Funny Stories and Travel Fails

 A lot of miming about off roading later and one of them had fortunately managed to solve the problem (a misplaced fuse) and we were back on the road.
 This time we followed the Russians back and got there with no further disasters feeling extremely grateful to our new Russian friends for saving our bacon!

-Atleast in the morning we were able to laugh about it and add it to our funny travel stories to tell our friends back home.
+At least in the morning, we were able to laugh about our travel fail and add it to our funny travel stories to tell our friends back home.